-Norwegian space industry has combined revenues on the order of 7 billion Norwegian crowns per year.
+Norwegian space industry has combined revenues on the order of 7.5 billion NOK per year.
 The various businesses are spread around the entire country and represent a wide variety of technologies and industries.

 Established industrial corporations such as the KONGSBERG GROUP, NAMMO and Telenor all have extensive space activities.
-In Norway there are also several start-ups, like Presens, IDEAS and S&T, which focus on space technologies.
+In addition there are several start-ups, like IDEAS and S&T, which focus on space technologies.

-Norwegian space activities are to a large degree built up through the Norwegian membership in the European Space Agency (ESA), where Norway became a member in 1986.
-Through the ESA membership, Norwegian companies secure their opportunities for participation in the various ESA programs.
+Norwegian space activities are to a large extent developed through national membership in the European Space Agency (ESA), where Norway became a member in 1978.
+Through the ESA membership, and EU programs, Norwegian companies secure their opportunities for participation in the various space projects in Europe.

 The scope of the Norwegian space industry